- Everett Public Schools

 -

-Replace Cascade High School’s library/cafeteria and performing arts building
+Replace Cascade High School’s library/cafeteria and performing arts building, renovating these facilities while adding additional classrooms.

 -

-Improve Everett High School’s vocational building that houses CTE classes, Career Connected Learning, and special education programs
+Renovate Everett High School’s vocational building that houses our CTE, Career Connected Learning, and special education programs.

 -

-Update and integrate our safety and security systems, replace aging roofs, HVAC systems, and playgrounds, and update school fields district-wide
+Improve and integrate our safety and security systems, replace aging roofs, HVAC systems, and playgrounds, and change two middle school fields to synthetic turf.

 -